TERMS OF SERVICE

-Our Services are intended to support crisis intervention and suicide prevention within our community, and to empower our callers and texters with information and emotional support.
-However, please remember that use of our Services does not constitute a therapist-client relationship, a therapist-patient relationship, a doctor-patient relationship, or any other sort of legally confidential relationships.
+Our Services are intended to support crisis intervention and suicide prevention within our community and to empower our callers and texters with information and emotional support.
+However, please remember that the use of our Services does not constitute a therapist-client relationship, a therapist-patient relationship, a doctor-patient relationship, or any other sort of legally confidential relationship.
 Our services are not meant to stand in for professional medical care, mental health treatment, psychiatric care, or therapy of any kind.
 If you believe you are experiencing an emergency of any kind and require assistance, you should immediately call 911.

 Additionally, to protect the privacy and safety of our staff and volunteers, you agree to not communicate with our volunteers or crisis line staff outside of the Services.

 You assume all risk for use of the Services.
 Neither HopeLine nor any of our staff or volunteers shall have liability for actions taken by you or a third party during, after, or as a result of your use of the Services, or not taken by you or a third party, or the unavailability of the Services, and you agree to indemnify and hold us harmless for damages arising out of your use of the Services, your breach of these Terms, your violation of the law, claims asserted by third parties that you are in breach of these Terms or information provided by you through HopeLine.